 - Use Industry Connect to recruit great students for future employment.

-- Outsource project work to the Lubar School when faced with capacity or skill constraints.
+- Outsource project work to the Lubar College when faced with capacity or skill constraints.

-- Build deeper relationships with expert Lubar School faculty.
+- Build deeper relationships with expert Lubar College faculty.

 - Realize project benefits at lower costs than most consulting firms.